Sandbergo/online-diabetes-predictor/README.md

 <br>

 ## 🧐 About <a name = "about"></a>
-...
+Simple Web app for requesting the evaluation of a Machine Learning model of the probability of the patient suffering from diabetes.

 ## 🏁 Getting Started <a name = "getting_started"></a>

-All requirements are listed in the 'requirements.txt'-file, simply run the following commands:
+To run the app locally, follow these instructions:

 ```
-sudo apt-get install python3.8.2
-sudo apt-get install python3-pip
 git clone https://github.com/Sandbergo/online-diabetes-predictor.git
 cd online-diabetes-predictor
 ```
 now, to activate the frontend locally:
 ```
+cd ui
 npm install -g serve
 npm run build
 serve -s build -l 3000
 ```
 Then, activate the backend:
 ```
+cd service
+sudo apt-get install python3.8.2
+sudo apt-get install python3-pip
+pip install virtualenv
 virtualenv env
 source env/bin/activate
 pip install -r requirements.txt
+python diabetes_predictor.py
 FLASK_APP=app.py flask run
 ```